The Best of Bond... James Bond

 The Best of Bond...
 James Bond is the title of various compilation albums of music used in the James Bond films made by Eon Productions up to that time.
 The album was originally released in 1992 as The Best of James Bond, as a one-disc compilation and a two-disc 30th Anniversary Limited Edition compilation with songs that had, at that point, never been released to the public.
-The single disc compilation was later updated four times in 1999, 2002, 2008, and 2012.
+The single disc compilation was later updated five times in 1999, 2002, 2008, 2012, and 2021.
 The 2008 version was augmented with the addition of a DVD featuring music videos and a documentary.
 Another two-disc edition, this time containing 50 tracks for the 50th anniversary of the franchise, was released in 2012.

 30th Anniversary Collection

 The 30th Anniversary Collection of The Best of James Bond was released in 1992.
 It featured 19 tracks including 16 title songs for the 16 films that had thus far been released.